-8 Income and expenditure
+Income and expenditure

-- 8.1 The main source of income for the Trust and its academies is through the grants received from the ESFA. - 8.2 The senior central team finance manager monitors the receipt of grants, ensuring that all grants due to the academies within the Trust are appropriately collected. - 8.3 The Trust collects income from parents mainly using an online cashless system. - 8.4 The finance manager in each academy is responsible for preparing reconciliations for school trips to ensure financial viability.
+The main source of income for the Trust and its schools is through the grants received from the ESFA.

+The senior central team finance manager monitors the receipt of grants, ensuring that all grants due to schools within the Trust are appropriately collected.

+The Trust collects income from parents mainly using an online cashless system.

+The finance manager in each school is responsible for preparing reconciliations for school trips to ensure financial viability.

-9 Investments
+Investments

-9.1 Where the Trust Board wishes to make investments to further the Trust's charitable aims, it will ensure that investment risks are properly managed and in accordance with the ATLP Investments Policy.
+Where the Trust Board wishes to make investments to further the Trust's charitable aims, it will ensure that investment risks are properly managed and in accordance with the ATLP Investments Policy.

-10 Schedule of freedoms and delegations
+Schedule of freedoms and delegations